SEPECAT Jaguar - History

 On the French side, the Jaguar M - the carrier version - carried out trials from 1969 onwards, but the Aeronavale weren't too impressed with the speed of engine response when going round from a failed arrested landing, single engine safety, or roll response at low speeds with the flaps down.
 After designing and building an entirely new wing for the M to improve matters, the second set of carrier trials were cut short when it was found that the engine compressor casings were cracking under deck landing loads.
 Dassault then pushed an upgrade of their existing Etendard - the Super Etendard, claiming it would be cheaper and safer.
 The single engine safety margin on a jet with just one engine is of course zero, but nonetheless it looked like a less risky option to the French than continued development of what appeared to be a rather unsuitable airframe, and they accordingly cancelled the Jaguar M (which then never had the new wing fitted) and ordered Super Etendards.
 Naturally they ended up costing rather more than expected, and numbers had to be cut to compensate.
 Brazilian and Argentinian interest in the Jaguar died with the cancellation of Jaguar M.

 While the decision to abandon Jaguar M does appear to have been a sound one in retrospect, Dassault were accused at the time of simply preferring to get 100% of the sales income from selling their own design instead of selling a half-British aircraft.
 If that wasn't the case with Jaguar M, it certainly became the case with other attempts to export the Jaguar.
 The export version, Jaguar International, was based on the more sophisticated RAF Jaguar S (GR.1) and BAC carried out much of the extra work needed; Dassault, for their part, simply tried to scupper their partner's efforts by offering better deals on the Mirage V or F.1.
 In the end, useful but fairly small sales were made to Oman, Ecuador and Nigeria.
-The big win was with India, which ordered 160 Jaguars, mostly to be built locally by HAL.
+Egypt and Libya expressed some interest but this was felt, politically, to be a venture too far - the government of the time believing that such sales could destabilise the region.
+The big sales win was with India, which ordered 160 Jaguars, mostly to be built locally by HAL.

 Back to September 1974 and the Jaguar OCU became 226 OCU, taking over the number plate from the former Lightning OCU which had disbanded at Coltishall in June.
 Over the next few years 54 and 6 Squadron formed up on the new type and RAF Germany also became busy with no fewer than six squadrons all becoming Jaguar units (replacing Phantoms and Harriers).
 In the early days, the RAF's Jaguar was somewhat lacking in capability, suffering from insufficient thrust and an unreliable navigation and weapon aiming system.
 It could also be a demanding aircraft to fly, with a tendency to bite the unwary - or ham-fisted!
 With a small swept wing, departure from controlled flight at the edges of the envelope could be sudden and unforgiving.
 The heavier loads carried on operational missions further reduced the margins so an audio warner was in place that could be set to go off at particular critical angles of attack relating to the stores configuration.
 Pilots ignored it at their peril and losses in training were not uncommon.
 The Jaguar made the headlines in April 1975 when BAC demonstrated the use of a motorway as a runway, landing a GR.1 on the (then-nearly finished) M55, arming it with four bombs and taking off again.
 In service the type would rarely, if ever, make use of its rough field capability - the Soviets being kind enough not to lay waste to the RAF's runways at any point during the Cold War.